 - For any emergency text or call 911. - There are more than 300 Emergency Telephones (aka blue lights) throughout campus that connect directly to the Purdue Police Department (PUPD).
-If you feel threatened or need help, push the button and you will be connected right away. - If we hear a fire alarm, we will immediately evacuate the building and proceed to the grassy area in front of John Purdue's Grave Site.
+If you feel threatened or need help, push the button and you will be connected right away. - If we hear a fire alarm, we will immediately evacuate the building and proceed to the grassy area north of the MSEE building.
 Do not use the elevator.